sysadminmike/yadms/README.md

 snmp - add metric data from snmp source

-fluentd - https://github.com/ixixi/fluent-plugin-couch - log stuff instead of logstash and elasticsearch
+fluentd - https://github.com/ixixi/fluent-plugin-couch - log stuff instead of logstash and elasticsearch -
+https://github.com/grafana/grafana/pull/1771 - fingers crossed will get added soon as this looks ideal:

+*The table itself can render any kind of data (including text) without any issue.

+However, the table is bound by the current query builders, which typically are designed for graphical timestamp data, so that is something to keep in mind.
+However, if you wanted to display log messages against timestamps, that would work fine.*

 make a grafana panel to search log stuff like kibana/splunk - with filter box to pass filter text to sql like $interval for time - so graphs and logs can be viewed on the same dashboard and at the same time - help please